-VR1845A, Bundled Job Placement Services Placement Plan–Part A;
+VR1845A, Bundled Job Placement Services Placement Plan–Part A; and

-VR1845B, Bundled Job Placement Services Benchmark Service Plan–Part B; and
+VR1845B, Bundled Job Placement Services Benchmark Service Plan–Part B and Status Report;.

-Benchmark Status Report.

 VR staff completes each form electronically and prints the forms to obtain required signatures from the job placement specialist and customer.
-VR staff will send the service authorization and forms in an electronically fillable format, to be completed by the job placement specialist, and update the status as required for invoicing.
+VR staff will send the service authorization with forms in an electronically fillable format, to be completed by the job placement specialist to update the status as required for invoicing.

 VR1845A, Bundled Job Placement Services Placement Plan–Part A, determines whether the customer will receive Basic or Enhanced Job Placement Services.

-VR1845B, Bundled Job Placement Services Benchmark Service Plan–Part B and the Benchmark Status Report determine:
+VR1845B, Bundled Job Placement Services Plan–Part B and Status Report determines:

 negotiable and nonnegotiable employment conditions;